<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=229461991482875&amp;ev=PageView&amp;noscript=1">

 Contract Negotiation

-A lot of focus for contract managers is rightly on cost reduction and control.
+A lot of focus for contract managers is on cost reduction and control.
 However, it’s vital that both parties are happy with the outcome and one party doesn’t feel that they’re at a disadvantage.

 • Preferred supplier selection